 - Social worker

 The career develops many valuable skills and areas of knowledge that enable them to make a significant contribution to the corporate and nonprofit worlds.
-Business majors can quantify a set of data, evaluate the financial impact of decisions, and use figures to back up their proposals—basically, they think in numbers.
-Employment for business and financial operations occupations is projected to grow 7% from 2018–2028, which will add about 591,800 new jobs.
+Furthermore, business majors can quantify a set of data, evaluate the financial impact of decisions, and use figures to back up their proposals—basically, they think in numbers.
+Additionally, employment for business and financial operations occupations is projected to grow 7% from 2018–2028, which will add about 591,800 new jobs.